hmcts/vh-infra-wowza/README.md

 The infrastrucure mainly consists of load balancers routing traffic to Linux VMs running the Wowza software.
 There is also a storage account that stores the recordings.
 For more information about the Wowza solution please see [here](https://tools.hmcts.net/confluence/x/Nos7Xw)

 ## Environments
-This projects follows the main environments for VH, as shown in the following:
+This projects follows the main environments for VH, as shown in the following

 | Environment  | Use | Location |
 | - | - | - |